WWE Raw preview: The Money in the Bank fallout show - Pro Wrestling Dot Net

 -Pat McAfee returns to color commentary

 Powell’s POV: McAfee missed the last two Raw shows due to the death of his father-in-law.
+Adam Pearce has announced that CM Punk and Drew McIntyre were fined for their actions at Money in the Bank, and McIntyre is suspended indefinitely.
 Raw will be held in Ottawa, Ontario at Canadian Tire Centre.
 Join me for my live review as the show airs Mondays at 7CT/8ET.
 Dot Net Members (including our Patreon patrons) have exclusive access to my weekly same night Raw audio reviews.

 Be the first to comment